Saving...

-Our community alarm scheme helps you stay at home if you are older or have a disability.
+Our community alarm scheme helps you stay at home if you are elderly or have a disability.

 It is a personal alarm system that gives you the security of knowing you can call for help in an emergency.
-We are here if, for example, you fall or feel ill, at any time of the day or night.
+We are here if, for example, you fall and cannot get yourself up, at any time of the day or night.

 How does the alarm work?

-You wear the alarm as a pendant, so it’s with you at all times.
+You wear the alarm as a pendant your neck or on your wrist, so it’s with you at all times.
 When you press the alarm, it sends a signal down your telephone line and our operator picks up your call.

 Once you have signalled for help, an operator can speak to you through your alarm unit to find out what the problem is.
 You don't have to lift your telephone to make contact.
 If for any reason you can’t speak, the operator can still arrange for help.